 The National Zoo in Washington DC exhibits 2,000 animals representing nearly 400 species.
 Nearly a quarter of the animals are members of endangered species and many of them are part of conservation efforts managed by Species Survival Plans.
 The National Zoo is a part of the Smithsonian Institution and is a leader in animal care, science, education, and sustainability.
 The following guide highlights some of the most popular animals.

 The National Zoo is probably most known for these beautiful animals.
 Mei Xiang and Tian Tian are the Zoo’s giant pandas, who are on a ten-year loan from China as part of a research, conservation, and breeding program.
 Mei Xiang gave birth to a female cub, Bao Bao in 2013.
 She also gave birth to a male cub, Tai Shan, in 2005 (cubs are transferred to China when they reach four years old).
 The pandas live at the Fujifilm Giant Panda Habitat, a state-of-the-art exhibit designed to mimic the pandas' natural habitat in China.
 Six other species live along the Asia Trail: sloth bears, fishing cats, clouded leopards, red pandas, Asian small-clawed otters, and a Japanese giant salamander.
-See photos of the animals along the Asia Trail.

 The National Zoo's male Asian elephant, Kandula, is the fifth elephant calf in the world that was conceived through artificial insemination.
 Born in 2001, Kandula represents the first step in Zoo efforts to develop a herd of breeding elephants.
 In 2008, the Zoo began construction on Elephant Trails, creating an expansive new home for a multi-generational herd.